HackathonHackers/data/README.md

 # Hackathon Hackers Data
 Analysis and machine learning algorithms based off of [Hackathon Hackers' Facebook interaction data](https://www.facebook.com/groups/datahackers/permalink/702750256523053/).

 We welcome any new analysis.
-Pull request with your script, results, and/or analysis of the results and well add you into the collection.
+Pull request with your script, results, and/or analysis of the results and we'll add you into the collection.

 ## Written Analysis